 In accordance with the above description, to securitize loans, we may create a wholly-owned subsidiary and contribute a pool of our assets to such subsidiary.
 The SPV may be funded with, among other things, whole loans or interests from other pools and such loans may or may not be rated.
 The SPV would then sell its notes to purchasers who we would expect to be willing to accept a lower interest rate and the absence of any recourse against us to invest in a pool of income producing assets to which none of our creditors would have access.
 We would retain all or a portion of the equity in the SPV.
 An inability to successfully securitize portions of our portfolio or otherwise leverage our portfolio through secured and unsecured borrowings could limit our ability to grow our business and fully execute our business strategy, and could decrease our earnings.
-However, the successful securitization of portions of our portfolio exposes us to a risk of loss for the equity we retain in the SPV and might expose us to greater risk on our remaining portfolio, because the assets we retain may tend to be those that are riskier and more likely to generate losses.
+However, the successful securitization of portions of our portfolio exposes us to greater risk on our remaining portfolio, because the assets we retain may tend to be those that are riskier and more likely to generate losses.
 A successful securitization may also impose financial and operating covenants that restrict our business activities and may include limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a RIC under Subchapter M of the Code.
 The 1940 Act may also impose restrictions on the structure of any securitizations.